bioaerosol/sylva-dataportal-backend/README.md

 **Optional Parameters:**

 - `from`: Start of requested timeline to get storage information about as ISO8601 (incl., w/o timezone, interpreted as UTC).
-Defaults to "no restriction".
+Defaults to "start of today".
 - `to`: End of requested timeline to get storage information about as ISO8601 (incl., w/o timezone, interpreted as UTC).
-Defaults to "no restriction".
+Defaults to "end of today".
 - `devices`: Comma-separated list of devices to take into account.
 Defaults to "all"

 **Response:**